1

 Service Delivery

-Page banner that says: "Goal 3 Create a Person-Centered Delivery Model for Long-Term Services and Supports"
+Goal 3: Create a Person-Centered Delivery Model for Long-Term Services and Supports

-Our goal is to provide more Coloradans with the Long Term Services and Supports in the most effective and economical methods possible.
+Our goal is to provide more Coloradans with the long-term services and supports in the most effective and economical methods possible.
 In order to accomplish this goal, Colorado is in need of significant systems change to most adequately provide resources for older Coloradans in need.
 This systems change will include:

-• Data Collection strategy refinement
+• Data Collection strategy refinement;

-• Alternative funding models
+• Alternative funding models; and

 • Trust building amongst skeptical older adults

 Though most older adults want to age in their community, facility based care may be the most appropriate option for some older Coloradans.
-Colorado strives to reduce the stigma associated with facility based care and reduce the cost burden to Colorado families by improving safety and quality of care.
+Colorado strives to reduce the stigma associated with facility-based care and reduce the cost burden to Colorado families by improving safety and quality of care.

-The MPA's Five Strategic Goals
+The Plan's Five Strategic Goals

 Colorado’s Multi-Sector Plan on Aging outlines five strategic goals to guide priorities over the next 10 years.
 These goals are accompanied by targeted strategies and initiatives designed to mobilize resources, drive policy changes and measure our progress.